chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 - Test that a null Plane can't be added to the array
 - Test that a Plane without an ID can't be added to the array
 - test that the plane is not added to the array again if it's already in the array
+- test that planes cannot land at the airport when it is full

 As an air traffic controller, I want to see when the airport is full, so I know whether additional planes can land.